Avian influenza and wild birds

-Answer: There is currently no evidence that suggests you could become infected with the highly pathogenic avian influenza (HPAI) H5N1 virus by feeding backyard birds.
-HPAI H5N1 has NOT been documented in North America at the present time.
+Answer: There is currently no evidence that suggests you could become infected with highly pathogenic avian influenza (HPAI) virus by feeding backyard birds.
 Generally, songbirds, or perching birds, (Passeriformes) are the primary type of birds at feeders.
-While there are rare cases of HPAI H5N1 causing death in some Passeriformes, most of the wild birds that are traditionally associated with avian influenza viruses are waterfowl and shorebirds.
+Most of the wild birds that are traditionally associated with avian influenza viruses are waterfowl and shorebirds.
 Songbirds are susceptible to other avian diseases.
 Therefore, it is recommended that people who feed birds routinely clean their feeders and bird baths, and anyone who comes in direct contact with bird droppings should thoroughly wash their hands with soap and water (cleaning a bird feeder; Songbird Diseases Encountered at Bird Feeders).

 Question: Can humans catch avian influenza from wild birds?

-Question: Does the Utah Division of Wildlife Resources have a surveillance program for H5N1?
+Question: Does the Utah Division of Wildlife Resources have a surveillance program for HPAI viruses?

-Answer: The Division of Wildlife Resources has partnered with several federal and state agencies to implement a nationwide surveillance and monitoring program for HPAI H5N1 virus in wild migratory bird populations.
-DWR plans on testing the following species: Northern Pintail, Northern Shoveler, Green-winged Teal, and Tundra Swan, during the coming year, mainly from field checks of hunter-harvested waterfowl, to detect the presence of the HPAI H5N1 virus should it appear in Utah.
-We are also requesting that any large group of dead waterfowl found by the public be reported to local wildlife authorities immediately (contact information).
-Report dead birds online.
+Answer: The Division of Wildlife Resources is collaborating with federal agencies to implement a nationwide surveillance and monitoring program for HPAI virus in wild migratory bird populations.
+DWR will be testing hunter-harvested waterfowl during the coming year to check for the presence of the HPAI virus.
+We are also requesting that any large group of dead waterfowl found by the public be reported to local wildlife authorities immediately.